BSc (Hons) Digital Business and Information Systems with a Year in Industry

 After the Course

-You’ll develop your employability throughout the course by hearing from industry guest speakers, going on company visits and participating in the local tech community (NorDev) and start up community (SyncNorwich).
+You’ll develop your employability throughout the course by hearing from industry guest speakers, going on company visits and potentially participating in the local tech community (NorDev) and start up community (SyncNorwich).

 Careers